mtitus83/MMM-Starlight/README.md

 | `pauseDuration`  | Duration to pause before starting to scroll and after scrolling completes, in milliseconds. (default: `10000` // 10 seconds) |
 | `signWaitTime`   | Time to display each sign before rotating to the next, in milliseconds. (default: `120000` // 2 minutes) |

 Note: The options `updateInterval`, `retryDelay`, `maxRetries`, and `requestTimeout` have been removed from user configuration.
 These aspects are now handled internally by the module to ensure consistent behavior.
+Additionally, the "yearly" period option has been deprecated and is no longer supported.
+If specified in the configuration, a message will be displayed instead of the yearly horoscope.

 ### Ordering of Horoscopes